theochem/horton/doc/download_and_install_setup_cfg.rst

 Multiple paths or names for one keyword are separated by a colon (``:``).

-Instead of setting the library configuration in the file ``setup.cfg``, one may also set the following environment variables:
+Instead of setting the library configuration in the file ``setup.cfg``, you may also set the following environment variables:

 * ``LIBXC_LIBRARY_DIRS``